Sergi López (actor)

 Sergi López i Ayats (born 22 December 1965) is a Spanish actor mostly known for his work on Dirty Pretty Things, Mine Alone, and Pan's Labyrinth.
-He has developed a substantial career in both Spanish films and French films and is the recipient of multiple accolades, including a César Award for Best Actor.
+He has developed a substantial career in both Spanish films and French films and is the recipient of multiple accolades, including a César Award for Best Actor and a European Film Award.

 Early life and education

 Sergi López was initiated in theater in representations of typical nativity plays called Els Pastorets, in his native city.
 He started to study theater in Barcelona.
 During his time as a stage actor, Sergi López participated in several theatrical productions.
 For example, he shared the stage with Toni Albà in plays such as BRAMS or La Kumèdia dels Herrors (1986), both written and directed by the duo.
 Other notable plays from this period include Fins al fons and, later, Lysistrata (1996).

 He later continued his acting training at the prestigious École Internationale de Théâtre Jacques Lecoq in Paris, where he studied physical theatre and mime.
 This training helped shape his expressive performance style, which has become a hallmark of his acting.
 His fluency in Catalan, French, and Spanish gave him access to diverse theatrical and cinematic productions across Europe.